Nitr4m12/UltimateBotWConverter/README.md

 # UltimateBoTWConverter
 A script that converts WiiU BotW mods to Switch.
 It uses every resource I could find that allows for conversion, with some modifications to accomodate for the central script.

-Thanks to HGStone for testing and creating the bat script.
-ONLY `converter.py` IS COMPLETELY MADE BY ME (and even that uses some code from NiceneNerd), THE ORIGINAL AUTHORS STILL DESERVE ALL THE CREDIT FOR THEIR WORK.
+DISCLAIMER: While I made modifications of my own to various of the tools included here, the original authors still deserve all the credit for all their work.

 # Requirements
 - Python 3.7 or 3.8 (If on Windows, you must check `Add Python to PATH` during installation)